worbis/apps-sdk/doc/tutorials/i18n_tutorial.md

 client using `apps package`

 The first thing to is update our project and correctly format the code we already have.
-We'll be using a jQuery gettext plugin which supports dynamic loading of new language files within a .btapp.
+We'll be using an extension of the bt obejct which supports dynamic loading of new language files within a .btapp.
 Run the following to add it to your project:

     % apps add --file=http://...gettext.js

-Format all of the strings in index.js so that gettext can parse them; enclose strings in `$.gt.gettext("string")`.
+Format all of the strings in index.js so that gettext can parse them; enclose strings in `bt.Gettext.gettext("string")`.

 - Before